shall we swim today?

 Current Prediction

-ebbing at 0.1 knots and is at its weakest (slack).
+ebbing at 1.0 knots and is getting stronger.

 An outgoing ebb tide